Email FacebookTwitterMenu burgerClose thin

 1. Bonds

-Bonds are structured debt sold by corporations, the federal government or its agencies and municipal governments, whose bond interest are often tax-free.
+Bonds are structured debt sold by corporations, the federal government or its agencies and municipal governments, whose bond interest is often tax-free.
 They are seen as a complement to equities for their stability and interest payments.
 A bond note is paid off over a period of years, at the end of which a bond is considered mature and the borrower has to pay back the full value of the loan, typically the face value of the bond.

 You can invest in bonds directly or through funds.
 The latter option frees investors from having to wait for a bond to mature to sell; they can sell anytime.
-Prices for bonds and bond funds depend on three factors: interest rates; length of maturity; and rating (risky to very secure).
+Prices for bonds and bond funds depend on three factors: interest rates, length of maturity, and rating (risky to very secure).

 As an example, if you buy a two-year bond with a par value of $10,000 and a coupon rate of 5%, then you would get a $500 return each year, adding up to $1,000 total interest.